 Alain Girault

 I am a senior researcher at INRIA, the French National Research Institute on Computer Science and Automatic Control.
 I belong to the SPADES research team, where we work on formal methods for the design and validation of real-time embedded systems, including models of computation, process calculi, component based approaches, contracts, mixed-critical systems, and data-flow models of computation.
-On a personal basis, I work on fault-tolerance, multi-criteria optimization, synchronous programming, models of computation, and automatic code distribution.
+On a personal basis, I work on the dataflow model of computation, multi-objective optimization, synchronous programming, and fault-tolerance.
 In more details, I have been working on:

 • Old research topics: discrete controller synthesis, automatic program transformations, aspect-oriented programming (AOP), automated highways and longitudinal control for autonomous vehicles.